50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS inheritance refers to the process by which certain property values are passed from parent elements to their children.
-Inheritance allows for the propagation of styles throughout the document hierarchy, with child elements inheriting the styles of their parent elements unless overridden explicitly.
+Styles can spread throughout the document hierarchy thanks to inheritance, which lets child elements inherit their parent elements’ styles unless they are specifically overridden.
+This feature simplifies the management of styles across nested elements and ensures a consistent visual appearance within a design hierarchy.

 46. What are vendor prefixes in CSS3, and why are they used?